Chapter 18:

 I smiled sweetly and as innocently as I could muster.
 Like I hadn’t just committed emotional arson.

-‘Um,’ he said, clearly wrestling with something.
+‘Um,’ he said as he clearly wrestled with something in his mind.
 ‘I don’t usually comment on how ladies look.
 Or faces.
 Or anything, really.’

 I raised an eyebrow.
 ‘Caleb?’